 The upper right hand panel contains a kernel density plot of the posterior distribution, which is a kind of smoothed histogram and is in fact the desired summary of the posterior distribution.
-In both Figs 24.3 and 24.4, the plot looks roughly symmetric and bell-shaped, although Fig. 24.3 appears slightly less symmetric with a flatter peak, presumably due to not enough iterations being performed.
+In both Figs 24.3 and 24.4 the plot looks roughly symmetric and bell-shaped, although Fig. 24.3 appears slightly less symmetric with a flatter peak, presumably due to not enough iterations being performed.

-The next 2 panels contain the autocorrelation function (ACF) and partial autocorrelation functions (PACF) (these functions were introduced in Section 14.11).
-The ACF shows the correlation between each iteration and one that is lagged by a specified number; in particular, the ACF value at lag 1 is the estimated correlation between $X_t$ and $X{t+1}$ across the chain.
-Ideally, the ACF values should be zero for independence but the 'ski-ramp' appearance we see is symptomatic of a poorly (or slowly) mixing chain, where 'mixing' refers to the ability of the chain to traverse all parts of the distribution.
-The first order autocorrelation (ie at lag 1) is around 0.98, and even chain values around 40 iterations apart have a correlation of 0.5.
-The PACF is useful mostly to confirm that the chains are truly Markovian and the behaviour we see -a large peak at lag 1 followed by virtually zero values for other lags-confirms this.
+The next 2 panels contain the autocorrelation (ACF) and partial autocorrelation functions (PACF) (these functions were introduced in Section 14.11).
+The ACF shows the correlation between each iteration and one that is lagged by a specified number; in particular, the ACF value at lag 1 is the estimated correlation between X_t and X{t+1} across the chain.
+Ideally, the ACF values should be zero for independence but the ski-ramp type appearance we see is symptomatic of a poorly (or slowly) mixing chain, where 'mixing' refers to the ability of the chain to traverse all parts of the distribution.
+The first order autocorrelation (ie at lag 1) is around 0.95, and even chain values around 30 iterations apart have a correlation of 0.5.
+The PACF is useful mostly to confirm that the chains are truly Markovian and the behaviour we see: a large peak at lag 1 followed by virtually zero values for other lags, confirms this.

 The third row panels contain accuracy diagnostics.
-The left panel shows a graph estimating the Monte Carlo standard error (Section 24.3.1) of the posterior mean estimate for various potential iterations.
+The left panel shows a graph estimating the Monte Carlo Standard Error (Section 24.3.1) of the posterior mean estimate for various potential iterations.
 The MCSE is an indication of the precision of the estimated posterior mean and this panel allows users to calculate how long to run for a desired MCSE.
-The other diagnostics are the Raftery-Lewis (Raftery and Lewis, 1992) and Brooks-Draper diagnostics, which both aim to give a suggested run length to the user.
-The Raftery-Lewis diagnostic is based on estimating a particular quantile (or percentile) of the distribution with specified accuracy; Fig. 24.3 gives estimated required run lengths ('Nhat') of about 40,000 and 67,000 iterations for estimation of the 2.5% and 97.5% quantiles within 0.005 (with 95% probability).
+The other diagnostics are the Raftery-Lewis (Raftery & Lewis, (1992) 763-773) and Brooks-Draper diagnostics which both aim to give a suggested run length to the user.
+The Raftery-Lewis diagnostic is based on estimating a particular quantile (or percentile) of the distribution with specified accuracy; Fig. 24.3 gives estimated required run lengths ('Nhat') of 80,000 and 50,000 iterations for estimation of the 2.5% and 97.5% quantiles within 0.005 (with 95% probability).
 In poorly behaved chains, one sometimes encounters the paradoxical situation that increasing the run length leads to further increased required run lengths, but in Fig. 24.4, the required run lengths are well below the actual run length, so we have satisfied the diagnostic.
-The Brooks-Draper diagnostic instead looks at estimating the posterior mean to a given accuracy; we see that only about 10,000 iterations would appear sufficient to estimate the intercept mean with 2 correct significant digits (ie -1.7) with probability at least 95% (=1-0.05).
-Note the difference between significant digits and decimal places-it would take many more iterations to get 2 decimal places (~3 significant digits) correct for the intercept.
+The Brooks-Draper diagnostic instead looks at estimating the posterior mean to a given accuracy; we see that 100,000 iterations appears sufficient to estimate with 2 correct significant digits with probability at least 95% (=1-0.05).

-Most of the summary statistics in the final panel we have already used for Example 24.3.
-The mode is computed as the peak of the kernel smoothed density curve.
+Most of the summary statistics in the final panel we already used for Example 24.3.
 The effective sample size (ESS) diagnostic provides an indirect measure of the correlation in the chains.
 It is defined as:

 ESS=

 $$n/\kappa$$

-, with $\kappa=1+2\sum{i=1}^{\infty}\rho(i)$ , Eq 24.5
+, with $\kappa = 1 + 2\sum{i=1}^{\infty} \rho(i)$, Eq 24.5

 where n is the number of iterations run, and $\rho(i)$ is the estimated autocorrelation for lag i.
-For practical calculation, the sum is approximated by stopping when a value of i is reached where $\rho(i) < 0.1$ .
+For practical calculation, the sum is approximated by stopping when a value of i is reached where $\rho(i) < 0.1$.
 A basic interpretation of the ESS is as the number of independent samples that contains equivalent information to the dependent sample from the Markov chain.
-In Fig. 24.4, the 100,000 actual iterations corresponded to an ESS of only 908 samples, thus reflecting the large autocorrelation in the chain.
+In Fig. 24.4, the 100,000 actual iterations corresponded to an ESS of only 1435 samples, thus reflecting the rather large autocorrelation in the chain.